alanmtz2/alanmtz2/README.md

 Welcome to my GitHub repository!
 This repository serves as a portfolio showcasing my skills and projects related to data engineering, full-stack development, and specific technologies like AWS, GCP, FastAPI, and Vue.js.

 ## About Me
 I am a passionate data engineer and full-stack developer based in Mexico.
-With a strong background in both fields, I constantly strive to expand my knowledge and expertise in cutting-edge technologies.
+I constantly strive to expand my knowledge and expertise in cutting-edge technologies.
 My interests lie in leveraging data to drive insights and solutions, as well as crafting seamless and user-friendly web applications.

 ## Skills
 - **Data Engineering:** Proficient in designing and implementing robust data pipelines, data warehousing, ETL processes, and data modeling techniques.